itrajkov/itrajkov/README.md

 I'm a Computer Science student and a Software Engineer out of North Macedonia, currently working in the blockchain technology space.
 I have an obsession with technology and a never-ending itch to learn and build things so ideally my Github should be a reflection of that.
-You will find various projects of varying quaility here depending on my skill level at the time in the field it is exercising.
+You will find various projects of varying quaility here depending on my skill level in the given field field at the time.

 My goal is to become a valued engineer in the open source community ❤️